Real-world learning. Job market return.

 Working for the Senbet Fund can be as demanding as a first job while giving a senior finance major a competitive edge during recruiting season.
 The Senbet Fund is a real-world learning experience that helps prepare members for careers in the financial services industry.

-Click here for a testimonial by current Senbet Fund member Ryan Lee-Young.
+Click here for a testimonial by former Senbet Fund member Ryan Lee-Young.